plausible/docs/docs/stats-api.md

 ### GET /api/v1/stats/aggregate

 This endpoint aggregates metrics over a certain time period.
-If you are familiar with the Plausible dashboard, this endpoint corresponds to the top row of stats that include `Unique Visitors`, `Pageviews`, `Bounce rate` and `Visit duration`.
+If you are familiar with the Plausible dashboard, this endpoint corresponds to the top row of stats that include `Unique Visitors` Pageviews, `Bounce rate` and `Visit duration`.
 You can retrieve any number and combination of these metrics in one request.

 ```bash title="Try it yourself"